 - Water: Water will bead up and roll off PU leather.
 If you spill a few drops on vegetable-tanned leather, it will be absorbed and may create a dark spot, which should eventually dry and disappear.

 The Bottom Line

 While some fear the mouse pad will be rendered obsolete by the optical mouse, people around the world are deeply attached to their mouse pad.
 Mouse pads can make a personal statement, serve as an accessory to make a desk space more stylish, increase performance, enhance comfort and make gaming more enjoyable.
-As long as there are computers and mice, there will be mouse pads.
+As long as there are computers and mice, there will be mouse pads or desktop pad.